Posted in:

 The charm of Freistadt in northern Austria mainly comes from the well-preserved historic town centre, that still is surrounded by the original fortification walls.
 Furthermore, Freistadt also offers visitors great cultural, architectural and culinary delights.

-Its historic centre (Altstadt) has by no means lapsed into to a tourist trap, but still functions as a place where people live.
-Furthermore, you find lot’s of shops, restaurants, patisseries and other businesses to keep you busy a few days.
-Although I have been here numerous times and know the town well, I’m never get tired of strolling around this historic small town.
+Its historic centre (Altstadt) has by no means lapsed into a tourist trap but still functions as a place where people live.
+Furthermore, you find lots of shops, restaurants, patisseries and other businesses to keep you busy for a few days.
+Although I have been here numerous times and know the town well, I never get tired of strolling around this historic small town.

 Towers, gates and the moat

 I recommend starting your exploration by walking around the wall that encircles Freistadt.
 Get to know the seven towers, two main gates and the moat around the historic town centre.
-The moat has been drained and now consists of a mix of private gardens, leisure grounds and park.
+The moat has been drained and now consists of a mix of private gardens, leisure grounds and a park.
 Enter the old town through one of the six different openings in the wall and head for the central square, which is a good starting point for exploring Freistadt.
-As in most Austrian cities and towns, the main square (Hauptplatz / Marktplatz) is in the centre of the old town.
-Here you will find banks, shops and eateries.
+There are many hidden treasures to be discovered on a stroll through the old town such as numerous arcaded courtyards and passageways.
+Moreover, as in most Austrian cities and towns, the main square (Hauptplatz / Marktplatz) is in the centre of the old town.
+Here, you will find banks, shops and eateries.

 Lively market town

-On the main square and in some of the side streets, there are often organized markets and other activities.
-Consequently, at uneven intervals they close most of the streets for traffic.
+On the main square and some of the side streets, there are often organized markets and other activities.
+From May to October, but also on individual days in autumn and winter, at uneven intervals, they close most of the streets to traffic.
 Streets and alleys are lined with stalls of all kinds, and the crows liven up the town.
-Good food and drink is an important cultural ingredient for Austrians and you rarely have to venture far to savour local delicacies.
+Good food and drink are essential cultural ingredients for Austrians, and you rarely have to venture far to savour local delicacies.
+The market days are a highlight of the economic and gastronomic of the market days.

 Freistadt Castle